-The distortion pedal is a key part of almost every guitarist’s pedalboard.
-But how do you choose the right distortion pedal?
+Yes, the overdrive pedal is a key part of almost every guitarist’s pedalboard.
+But how do you choose the right overdrive pedal?

-Well, two of the most popular distortion pedals are the Boss SD-1 and the Ibanez Tube Screamer.
+Well, two of the most popular overdrive pedals are the Boss SD-1 and the Ibanez Tube Screamer.
 But how do these two pedals compare?

 Let us take a look.
 And just for simplicity, because there are multiple versions of the Tube Screamer, I will be using the TS9 which is the “basic” version and most comparable to the SD-1.

 Finally, one of these pedals has been on my pedalboard for the past 15 years uninterruptedly.
 Do you want to know which and why?
 Read on, because this battle is ON!

 But the truth is that, despite their similarities, these are two distinct pedals, and the SD-1 certainly is more than just a clone of the Tube Screamer.

 At face value, the SD-1 and the TS9 are almost identical.
 They have the same controls, each featuring a Level, Tone, and Drive control, and a footswitch.